-- 1. This guidances applies to the assessment procedure of heat transfer analysis on the hull of ships carrying liquefied gases in bulk with membrane cargo tank and the hull of ships using liquefied gases as fuels with membrane fuel tank. - 2.
+- 1. This guidances applies to the assessment procedure of heat transfer analysis on the hull of ships carrying liquefied gases in bulk and the hull of ships using liquefied gases as fuels. - 2.
 This guidances deals with the selection of steel grade and welding consumables on ships carrying liquefied gases in bulk and ships using liquefied gases as fuels. - 3.
 Requirement of this guidances shall apply in addition to the other requirement of Rules for the Classification of Steel Ships.